jsware/jsware.github.io/_uml2/32-relationships.md

 Aggregation and composition are used to represent these special kinds of associations.
 They are denoted with hollow or solid diamonds anchored to the element representing the whole and the line connecting to the element representing the part(s).

-{% include pop src="/assets/images/uml2/aggregation-composition.drawio.svg" alt="Aggregation &amp; Composition" class="align-right" width="300" %}
+{% include figure popup=true image_path="/assets/images/uml2/aggregation-composition.drawio.svg" alt="Aggregation &amp; Composition" class="align-right" width="300" %}

 For example, a football team has a number of players.
 The aggregation relationship represents a "has-a" relationship in that a football team has a number of players in it.
 Each player may be part of multiple teams such as their local and national teams.
 A football player may not be a member of any team.